Core i7-4710HQ vs Ryzen 3 2300U

 So, is Core i7-4710HQ better than Ryzen 3 2300U?

 Yes.
-Core i7-4710HQ is the better overall CPU here.
-You are getting a 16.8% average FPS lead across 50 shared CPU game tests in our data and 1.2% better PassMark, which makes it the stronger all-around choice.
+Core i7-4710HQ is the better all-around CPU here.
+It gives you a 16.8% average FPS lead across 50 shared CPU game tests in our data and 1.2% better PassMark, which is enough to make it the stronger overall pick.

 Which one is better for gaming?

-If gaming is the priority, Core i7-4710HQ is the better pick here.
+If gaming is the priority, Core i7-4710HQ is the better pick.
 According to our tests, it delivers 16.8% more average FPS across 50 shared CPU game tests.

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, Core i7-4710HQ is the better fit.
+For streaming, content creation, and heavier multitasking, Core i7-4710HQ is the stronger fit.
 You are getting 1.2% better PassMark, backed by 4 cores and 8 threads.
-It also carries the larger cache pool with 100% larger total L3 cache (8 MB vs 4 MB).
+It also has the larger cache pool with 100% larger total L3 cache (8 MB vs 4 MB).

 Which one is the smarter buy today, not just the cheaper CPU?

-Core i7-4710HQ still looks like the safer overall buy.
-Core i7-4710HQ is at an unclear MSRP at unclear MSRP versus unclear MSRP, and it gives you a 16.8% average FPS lead across 50 shared CPU game tests in our data.
+Core i7-4710HQ still makes the most sense overall.
+Core i7-4710HQ comes in at an unclear MSRP at unclear MSRP versus unclear MSRP, and it still gives you a 16.8% average FPS lead across 50 shared CPU game tests in our data.

 Which one is more future-proof for 2026 and beyond?